 I was offered another FT101ZD in 2003 that had also been little used, it also worked OK after many years out of service.
 This 101ZD had a CB crystal in place of one of the 10m band positions but it had not been abused - The PA still gives good power out and there is no evidence of stress in the PA compartment.
 Although these MK1 radios are not shown as FM capable, the FM board can be fitted (works in the AM position) - a squelch control needs to be added.
 In this example a small preset variable pot has been added to the connector on the FM board that would normally go to the control..so its preset and works fine.
 It can only have been used on CB for a short period in the late 70's.
 Its only fault was an intermittent 'clarifier' control which turned out to be one of the pesky little 12v DIP relays..a quick repair.

-My next acquisition from another mate was a pristine FT902DM (similar to FT901DM) complete with Speaker and ATU.
-This is a fabulous bit of kit and has been my main rig for 13 years.
+My next acquisitionon from another mate in 2003 was a pristine FT902DM (similar to FT901DM) complete with Speaker and ATU.
+This is a fabulous bit of kit which has been my main rig.
 The receiver is still in the top 30 for close in dynamic range on the Sherwood website and I have never found a single weakness in the RX performance even on 10m.
 Yaesu pushed the boat out with the 902DM and it was one of the very best 'hybrids' ever produced - and at the time of its release one of the very best receivers (billed as a contest capable rig).
 It has a keyer, CW filter, IF width, Proper AM and FM, Audio Filter, Notch, Memory, Tune Up timer etc...oh.. and its very heavy!

 I quickly added the FV901 digital VFO..only 100Hz steps but dead stable, the FTV transverter followed and then I started to run out of room.
 Driving an AL811 linear this set up has become my main station..perfect.

 I have had remarkably few problems with any of my Yaesu gear - a testament to the design, build quality and the quality of components used.
 The small black 12 V DIP relays appear to be a week spot wherever they get used on ham gear.
-I have had 2 relay failures - one on the speech board in the FT902 and one in the clarifier of my FT101ZD - they only cost a few pennies to replace.
+I have had 2 relay failures - one on the speech board in the FT902 and one in the clarifier of an FT101ZD - they only cost a few pennies to replace.
+In 2019 The FT902 developed a fault that made the receiver noisy - traced to the diode mixer on the RF board..easy fix

 Yaesu FR50B Receiver